MrPrimate/ddb-meta-data/modules/pbtso/README.md

 - Power up your party with **mysterious magic items**
 - Dive into the Phandalin region with new maps including multiple dungeons featured throughout the adventure

+Explore Faerûn with these next adventures:

+-
+-
+-
+-

+---

 ## License

 This data is release as Fan Content permitted under the Fan Content Policy.
 Not approved/endorsed by Wizards.
 Portions of the materials used are property of Wizards of the Coast. © Wizards of the Coast LLC.